parryc/thevoid/templates/leflan/language_azeri.md

 Similar to [Georgian](/r/learns/georgian#time-expressions), the first hour of the day is 12.
 Thus, all time expressions are one off from English.
 That is, 12:30 would be "1's thirty", or _birin yarısı_.
 Other minutes use either `işləyib:past` or `qalıb:til`.
 These are paired with the hour in DAT.
 No additional verb is needed, as _işleyib_ and _qalıb_ are verbal forms.
 For example, <ex>_Birə beş dəqiqə işleyib_ ⧸ It is 12:05</ex>.

 Since `saat:hour,o'clock` is a versatile word, be careful with ordering when paird with `neçə:how many`.
-Thus, `saat neçədir:what time is it?` versus `neçə saat:how many hours (is it)?`
+Thus, `saat neçədir:what time is it?` versus `neçə saat:how many hours (is it)?`.
+When in the form `saatliq`, it means "for x number of hours", thus `2 saatliq:for two hours`.

 --EX--
 Mən Bakıya 2003-cü ildə getdim.